Leadership

 Composition of Committee: Since this committee has monthly responsibilities, it can be labor intensive and can be beneficial to have multiple members.

-Chairs: Cat Schlueter, Jeriana Staton, and Elliott Harper
+Chair: Jeriana Staton, Co-Chairs: Eyvon McHaney, and Elliott Harper

 This committee is responsible for engagement and involvement of membership, promotes association participation and develops interest in future board service.
 This committee is responsible for providing resources to regional round tables and assisting with the development of new regional round tables.
 This committee is also responsible for engaging the membership through social media, and other avenues of communication regarding TMHRA events including communications through the app during conferences.